Use Your IRA Funds to Buy A Business

 If you plan to leave your job and you have an IRA or 401(k) retirement plan, why not use your IRA funds to invest in yourself?
 This is a much safer route than going into a volatile stock market you may not understand.
 Stop using putting your funds into traditional investments.
 Use your IRA funds on a business you can run, manage, and even earn a salary from.

 The ROBS solution, may be right for you.

 Previously known as the Business Acquisition Solution (BACSS) at IRA Financial, you may already know the structure, but let’s briefly recap the foundation of the ROBS solution and how it can benefit you.

 With the ROBS solution, a C Corporation is formed which will adopt a 401(k) Qualified Plan.
 Your existing retirement funds can then roll into the new 401(k) Plan tax-free.
 The 401(k) Plan will then purchase the stock of the new corporation.
 Finally, the new corporation will use those funds to purchase a new business or franchise tax-free!

 With the IRS ROBS Solution, you can earn a reasonable salary from your new business or franchise.
-You can also use your new 401(k) Plan to make high tax-deductible contributions, like $55,000.
+You can also use your new 401(k) Plan to make high tax-deductible contributions (click here for current limits).
 Additionally, you can borrow up to $50,000 for any purpose.
-If you are over the age of 50, you can borrow up to $61,000.
+If you are over the age of 50, you can borrow up to $62,000.